amalshaji/portr/docs/src/content/docs/server/start-the-tunnel-server.md

 Run `docker compose up` to start the servers.
 Once the servers are up, go to example.com and login in to the admin.
 First login will be treated as a superuser.

+### Reverse Proxy

+#### Configure Auth Proxy Authentication

+You can configure portr's admin interface to trust an HTTP reverse proxy to handle authentication.
+Web servers and reverse proxies have many authentication integrations, and any of those can then be used with portr.

+Even with auth proxy authentication, users are not automatically provisioned.
+Except for the superuser - which is provisioned automatically - all users must be invited to a team to use portr.

+> [!WARNING]
+> If you use this feature the portr admin interface **MUST**
+> only be accessible via the appropriate auth proxy.
+>
+> A failure here will allow actors to spoof their identity.

+To activate this feature, configure your reverse proxy to authenticate and pass the authenticate user's email as a header.
+This varies from solution to solution, so consult your reverse proxy's documentation on how to set it up.

+Once you've confirmed that to be working you may set the environment variable `PORTR_ADMIN_REMOTE_USER_HEADER` in your `.env` with the value of the header that will contain the user's email.